duncan/dev/pages/cv.md

 **4th Edition: March 2011** was updated for Rails version 3.
 <br><span class="text-xs">ISBN: 978-1934356548</span>

-After the 4th edition, the state of the art for Rails deployment had evolved enough that an entire re-write of my contributed material was necessary, and I dropped off the author roster for the future revisions covering later versions of Rails.
+After the 4th edition, state-of-the-art Rails deployment had evolved enough that an entire rewrite of Duncan’s contributed material was necessary, and he dropped off the author roster for future revisions.

 ### Mac OS X Panther Hacks

-This book, co-authored with [Rael Dornfest][rael] and published by [O’Reilly Media][ora] in 2004, brought together a collection of 100 tips and tricks to help serious Mac OS X users get the most from their operating system.
+Co-authored with [Rael Dornfest][rael] and published by [O’Reilly Media][ora] in 2004, this book brought together a collection of 100 tips and tricks to help Mac OS X users get the most from their operating system.
 <br><span class="text-xs">ISBN: 978-0596007188</span>

 ### Cocoa in a Nutshell

-O’Reilly’s _X in a Nutshell_ series served as the best API documentation there was for a variety of APIs and platforms in the era before online resources took over.
-This book, co-authored with [Micheal Beam][mb] and published by [O’Reilly Media][ora], was the Nutshell book for the Cocoa APIs that shipped with Mac OS X Panther.
+Co-authored with [Micheal Beam][mb] and published by [O’Reilly Media][ora], this book was a definitive reference for the Cocoa APIs that shipped with Mac OS X Panther.
 <br><span class="text-xs">ISBN: 978-0596004620</span>

 ### Running Mac OS X

-Running Mac OS X was designed to help give power uses the knowledge they needed to work better and faster with their operating system.
+Published by [O’Reilly Media][ora], this book series helped give power users the knowledge they needed to work better and faster with their operating system.

 **Running Mac OS X Panther, published 2003** focused on Mac OS X Panther, the second major update to Mac OS X — arguably the release where Mac OS X finished the transition from Mac OS 9.
 <br><span class="text-xs">ISBN: 978-0596005009</span>